adamoutler/HassOSConfigurator/Pi4EnableSerial/DOCS.md

 Support is provided on the Home Assistant Community forums, [here](https://community.home-assistant.io/t/add-on-hassos-serial-configurator/264169).

 Just hit the start button and observe the logs.
+Perform a pull-the-plug restart after starting to ensure it takes effect.
 You may uninstall the Add-On when complete.